 - checking IT systems and introducing backup systems in case of computer failure

 - writing reports on risk issues and policies on dealing with them, and presenting them to directors and managers.

 The figures below are only a guide.
 Actual salaries may vary, depending on:

 - the size of the company or organisation you work for

 - the demand for the job.

 The starting salary for a graduate trainee risk manager might be around £21,000 a year.
-With a few years’ experience this can rise to around £30,000 to £40,000.
+With a few years’ experience this can rise to around £30,000 to £40,000 a year.
 Risk managers in senior positions can earn up to £70,000.
 Some specialist managers earn considerably more than this.
 Many companies also offer extras such as a company car.

 - You might have to spend overnights away from home, or even abroad, if your client has overseas branches.

 - You might sometimes visit potentially hazardous locations, for instance oil rigs or construction sites.

 - You might sometimes work in noisy or dusty surroundings.